bashbaugh/old-personal-site/_posts/2020-09-29-how-to-add-a-simple-react-js-file-manager-to-your-gcp-bucket.md

 ---
 In the [previous tutorial](/tutorials/gcp-cdn), we set up a Google Storage bucket with a load balancer and custom subdomain to use as a personal CDN.
 In this tutorial, we will be making a file management dashboard for our storage bucket, as a simpler alternative to the GCP dashboard.

-If you aren't interested in the code and just want to set up the dashboard, skip to the end of this tutorial.
-[GitHub Repo](https://github.com/scitronboy/cloud-storage-dashboard)
+You will need a basic understanding of React.js in order to follow along.
+If you're not interested in the React tutorial or don't know any React, you can just skip to the last section and copy the code from [the GitHub repo](https://github.com/scitronboy/cloud-storage-dashboard).

 I should also mention that we could also do all this using Google's Firebase Storage, however, doing it manually allows for slightly more flexibility and customization of the storage bucket and CDN setup, for example (see the [previous tutorial](/tutorials/gcp-cdn)).
 Also, Firebase uses the same GCP components (storage, cloud functions, etc.) behind the scenes.

-You will need a basic understanding of React.js in order to follow along (or, you can skip to the last step and just copy the code from the repo).

 #### Introduction